joszuijderwijk/personal-website/_posts/2021-03-16-traffic-light-3.md

 - Off mode (all lights off)
 - On mode (all lights on)

 I implemented the animations as a nested array of booleans, each representing the state of one light.
-The _random_ animation, for example, is implemented the following way:
+Here's a snippet of how I implemented the random animation:

 ```c
 void randomAnimation(){